 But you know what?
 Those definitions are a bunch of crap.
 They’re nothing more than narrow stereotypes, and it bothers me when they are pitted against one another, as if one is more desirable than the other.
-When G Adventures tells people to “take travel back from the socks-and-sandals tourist crowd,” it makes it sound as though the evil tourists are ruing travel for everybody.
+When a big tour company tells people to “take travel back from the socks-and-sandals tourist crowd,” it makes it sound as though the evil tourists are ruing travel for everybody.

 Which isn't true, of course.

 I don’t care how you travel.
 I don’t judge where you go.
 I don’t label the “tourists” and the “travelers,” because, at the end of the day, those are stupid labels anyway.
 Not all “tourists” are buffoons, and not all “travelers” are saints.
 People are people, regardless of their travel style.
 I'm just glad they're traveling at all.

 And yet, we are still confronted with the tourist vs. traveler debate time and time again.